 With PowerProduction’s StoryBoard Artist digital storyboard software, it is easy to storyboard using photos of actual locations.
 Then layer characters, props and other digital elements on top of the background locations.
 Caption areas can hold character dialogue.
 Use the Timeline feature to add sound tracks or place voiceover.
 Add music and/or special effects in the Timeline and create what is called an animatic.

-Production notes/info made when creating a storyboard are not always presented.
+Production notes/info are not always presented.
 And when using digital storyboard software [like StoryBoard Artist] it is quick and easy to show or hide information elements.

 In addition, animation projects lay down sound tracks first and build out their animation (key frame style) around the sound.